on December 31st, 2021 (JST) current information.

 Currency and Exchange Rate

 The unit of currency is the Renminyuan (人民元), and is referred to as yuan in Chinese or simply kuai in spoken language.
 The abbreviation RMB comes from the word Renminbi, which is the same as Renminyuan.
 The fractional currency units are the jiao (jiao, or mao in spoken language) and the fen.
 However, the fen is rarely used these days.
-1 yuan is 10 jiao, 100 fen, approx. JPY15.36 (as of December 5, 2019).
+1 yuan is 10 jiao, 100 fen, approx. JPY15.48 (as of June 6, 2020).
 There are 24 denominations of old and new banknotes as well as 10 denominations of coins are in circulation.Primarily distributed banknote denominations are 1 CNY, 10 CNY, 20 CNY, and 100 CNY.
 1 CNY coins are also distributed.

 In China, although taxes (service tax, city maintenance and construction tax, etc.) may be charged when lodging at hotels (not uniform rates).
 Under the value-added tax (VAT) refund system, you can receive a refund on the VAT when leaving China for purchases of 500 yuan or more at designated stores if you complete the required procedure.